 big mussel

-Scientists discovered several communities of football-size mussels, Bathymodiolus brooksi, at Mississippi Canyon 853 during ALVIN dive 4178.
+Scientists discovered several communities of football-size mussels, Bathymodiolus brooksi, at Mississippi Canyon 853 during deep submergence vehicle (DSV) Alvin Dive 4178.
 This is the biggest B. brooksi specimen ever collected.
-Upon close inspection, you may be able to see stains from the oil that is sometimes found in the sediment around seeps.
+Notice staining from the oil that is sometimes found in the sediment around seeps.
 Click image for larger view and image credit.

 Specializing in Bacteria